balmli/no.almli.heatingcontroller/README.md

 ### Release Notes:

+#### 1.6.1

+- Adjustments to the two new conditions 'Current price is among / not amount the X hours of lowest between start and end' and 'Current price is among / not amount the X hours of highest between start and end'

 #### 1.6.0

 - Added condition: 'Current price is among / not amount the X hours of lowest between start and end'